 The intention was always to keep the range tightly curated and updated.
 In 2017 we changed out a couple of designs and introduce two more beautiful illustrator cards.

-I also got to feature a piece of Lauren Child's work I had long admired, her cover for the anniversary edition of The Secret Garden.
+I pitched to use a piece of Lauren Child's work I had long admired, her cover for the anniversary edition of The Secret Garden.
 But my favourite card features Joe McLaren's illustration of the Librarian from Terry Pratchett's Discworld.
-I pushed for using this image and was thrilled with how it turned out.

 In the next round of changes we swapped out the 'generics' for new designs and introduced a new illustrator card, this by new Children's Laureate Cressida Cowell.
 The big change was to the logo lockups.
 In 2019 we started a push towards using a capitalised version of the Watertones logo and so the whole range needed to be slightly rejigged to accomodate that.
 We changed the 'generics' to feature this full 'Waterstones' logo instead of the 'W' logo.